yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2023/index.md

 It’s a high price to pay considering Tears of the Kingdom is by far the most played game on yuzu, but we think the huge number of games that benefit from stable gameplay outweighs the latest Zelda stuttering a bit more on low end hardware.

-What better way to prove that statement than by keeping speaking about `The Legend of Zelda: Tears of the Kingdom`!.
+What better way to prove that statement than by continuing to write about `The Legend of Zelda: Tears of the Kingdom`!
 Ever since its release, the modding community has been working tirelessly to improve the rendering quality of the game.
 During their testing they discovered that any rendering resolution mod higher than 1008p would break ambient occlusion effects when scaled above 1x resolution.